Toys are children’s words, and play is their language.

 Hannah’s approach to play therapy

-I am working toward becoming a Registered Play Therapist and have completed specialized training in play therapy.
+I am working toward becoming a Registered Play Therapist (RPT) and have completed specialized training in play therapy.
+I am also trained in AutPlay® Therapy, a neurodiversity-affirming approach designed specifically for autistic and neurodivergent children and their families.